Why are there so few accessibility complaints from users?

 You get a chance to improve, reducing the number of visitors/customers who need to go to a competitor, or become unhappy and complain about you to their peers.

 Even if it can hurt a bit to learn about our own problems, don't shoot the messengers!
 They're your best friends!
+Say thanks, try to help them, and forward the information to somebody who can fix the problem.
+As Zoe says: Don't be too formal in your response.
+There's a person behind that message!
+Possibly a person suffering from your mistake.

 Offer a "barrier bounty program"?